microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ### -PasswordProfile
 Specifies the user's password profile.
-Note that the parameter type for this parameter is "PasswordProfile". in order to pass a parameter of this type, you first need to create a vairable in PowerShell with that type:
+The parameter type for this parameter is "PasswordProfile".
+In order to pass a parameter of this type, you first need to create a variable in PowerShell with that type:

 $PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile